 Anal bleaching involves using a chemical, laser, or other substance to lighten the appearance of a person’s anus.
-While the process serves no medical purpose, a person may wish to bleach their anus for cosmetic or aesthetic reasons.

 An individual interested in bleaching their anus can choose to buy products for home use or visit a professional who can perform the procedure.
 The safety, cost, and effectiveness vary according to the method.